 This course certainly isn’t traditional, but it should serve well as a one-semester history and/or science course for one semester at the high school level.
 There are 36 video lectures, each running about 30 minutes.
 For each lecture, there are two or three questions for students to answer.
 Questions require short-essay answers, so they will take some time to complete.
 For example, a question on page 43 asks, “How does the arch overcome the limitations of stone as a building material, and how did it allow the Romans to create huge structures?”

-With both videos and questions, students might be spending something like 36 to 40 hours.
+With both videos and questions, students might spend something like 36 to 40 hours.
 To flesh out a semester course to 60 hours, you might add a requirement for some additional reading, research, and/or writing.
 You could assign either a half credit for science or a quarter credit each for history and science.

 The companion guidebook, a PDF document that comes with the course at no extra cost, is essentially the script for the lectures with only minor differences.
 The guidebook is also where you will find the student questions as well as suggested reading.
 The suggested reading might prompt ideas for further reading and research.